Note: A Katin Chozer is not eligible for an extension of rights (except for the customs benefits).

 Rules for Extension: Benefits freeze if you leave Israel for a period of at least 6 consecutive months or during army service.
 If you have started academic studies within the first 18 months of your Aliyah, the benefit will extend for one year from the end of your academic studies.
 Restrictions apply!
 We recommend clarifying your benefits at your local office of the Customs Authority before sending a lift to Israel.

-Rules for Extension: If an Oleh spends more than 6 months abroad, the time to convert their driver’s license is extended by the amount of time they spent abroad.
+Rules for Extension: If an Oleh spends more than 6 consecutive months abroad, the time to convert their driver’s license is 5 years from their return to Israel.

-For an Oleh serving in the IDF: The remaining time to convert a driver’s license before entering the army will be given as an extension upon release – up to a year.
+For an Oleh serving in the IDF or Sherut Leumi: The remaining time to convert a driver’s license before entering the army or beginning Sherut will be given as an extension upon release – up to a year.

 For example, an Oleh who enters the IDF 1 year after Aliyah and serves 3 years, will be given an additional year to convert his/her license upon release.
 An Oleh who enters the IDF 2.5 years after Aliyah will be given 6 months to convert his/her license upon release.